A Leptin diet is about resetting your leptin levels or sensitivity to kick start fat loss.

-The Leptin diet is a misnomer indicating an approach to dieting geared towards resetting your leptin levels or sensitivity in order to spur fat loss.
-Leptin is a hormone discovered as recently as 1994 that plays a crucial role is regulating appetite by sending signals to the brain in order to eat or not depending on the amount of it present in your body.
+Leptin is a hormone discovered recently as 1994 that plays a crucial role in regulating appetite by sending signals to the brain to eat or not, depending on its amount in your body.

-Unfortunately, sensitivity to leptin also plays a crucial role in its effectiveness, so much that women have more trouble responding to leptin even though they have twice as much levels of it as men, while obese people have in few cases a shortage of leptin, more often a chronic leptin resistance and a difficulty in regulating appetite.
+Unfortunately, sensitivity to leptin also plays a crucial role in its effectiveness, so much that women have more trouble responding to leptin even though they have twice as much of it as men.
+In contrast, obese people have, in few cases, a shortage of leptin, more often a chronic leptin resistance, and difficulty in regulating appetite.

-Drop excessive carbs consumption, replace it with healthy fats for energy in addition to proteins and fibers and your body will switch to a ketosis state that forces it to use the ketones for energy from your fat storage instead of carbs you normally eat.
+Drop excessive carbs consumption, replace it with healthy fats for energy in addition to proteins and fibers.
+Your body will switch to a ketosis state that forces it to use the ketones for energy from your fat storage instead of the carbs you usually eat.

 How Do You Structure A Leptin Diet Plan?

-No need to worry with over complicated plans, though, just keep it simple by sticking to few basic principles will set you in the right path:
+No need to worry about over-complicated plans, though; keep it simple by sticking to a few fundamental principles that will set you on the right path:

 2 – Wean yourself off to this new approach by stages.
 The first stage is the hardest, lasting 3 to 4 days.
-This is the stage at which your body will have to do the transition from a glycogen based source of energy to a ketone one.
+This is the stage at which your body will have to transition from a glycogen-based energy source to a ketone one.

-3 – After the first 4 days you body will get the message and will keep adjusting its insulin levels down and the ketones up, becoming more efficient in its new found task.
+3 – After the first four days, your body will get the message and will keep adjusting its insulin levels down and the ketones up, becoming more efficient in its newfound task.

-Slowly but surely you appetite and craving for carbs will diminish, you will feel constantly energetic with even mood, without the need for carbohydrates top ups, while your body will have a chance to respond properly to leptin levels, so you will feel hunger as you drop weight but only when you need it and relatively so, not because your insulin levels are skewed and you need energy top ups all the time from carbohydrates.
-That is a road to nowhere.
+You will feel hunger as you drop weight but only when you need it and relatively so, not because your insulin levels are skewed, and you need energy top-ups all the time from carbohydrates.

 What Is A Good Leptin Diet Food List?

-Since reducing drastically carbohydrates is the main prerequisite to restoring insulin and leptin sensitivity to healthy levels and spurring fat loss, it remains to be seen what alternative source for energy and muscle tissue maintenance are out there to take advantage of.
+Since reducing carbohydrates is the main prerequisite to restoring insulin and leptin sensitivity to healthy levels and spurring fat loss, you need to look into alternative sources for energy, and muscle tissue maintenance is out there to take advantage of.

 Then you have proteins, of course.
-You should actually moderately increase your protein intake to feed your muscles the building blocks they needs, even more so if you workout, but only relatively to your diet food composition.
-Lastly you have fibers and vegetables, plenty of it.
-Vegs and fibers will give you all the vitamins and micro nutrients you need and will help you make you feel full for longer, preventing over eating.
+You should moderately increase your protein intake to feed your muscles the building blocks they need, even more so if you work out, but only relatively to your diet food composition.
+Lastly, you have fibers and vegetables, plenty of them.

 So what is a practical leptin diet food list?
 Here it is.